snolte26/Pluto/README.md

 Alternatively, you can run Start-of-Day manually by saying something like `Run start of day`

 ### Timers/Alarms
-Here you can have PyJARVIS set a timer that runs in the background.
+Here you can have Pluto set a timer that runs in the background.
 It will ask for the duration of the alarm and then run the timer in the background.

 Say something like `Set a Timer` to set up a timer/alarm.

 ### Calendars
-Here is where PyJARVIS will interact with its onboard calendar.
-PyJARVIS can add new events to the calendar, list off any events for the day, and deletes old events.
+Here is where Pluto will interact with its onboard calendar.
+Pluto can add new events to the calendar, list off any events for the day, and deletes old events.

 Say something like `Add an Event to the Calendar` to add a new event to the calendar.